Events & Promotions

 The Adagio Package: $300RMB

--Romantically decorated room with flower petals and candles
+-Romantically decorated room with fresh flower petals and candles

 -Candlelight milk bath prepared with a scent of your choice